 If the IDEA_VM_OPTIONS environment variable is defined, or a *.vmoptions file exists, then this file is used instead of the file located in the IntelliJ IDEA installation folder.

-Note: If you have a hint how to set this at the Project level instead of tinkering with local application settings, please tell the JMRI users Yahoo group.
+Note: If you have a hint how to set this at the Project level instead of tinkering with local application settings, please tell JMRI users at Groups.io.

-Start IntelliJ and choose "Preferences" from the application menu (OS X) or Edit menu (Win).
+Start IntelliJ and choose "Preferences..." from the application menu (macOS) or "Settings" from the File menu (Win).

 To get the source code from GitHub into IntelliJ, follow these steps: